-There are lots of cells at the lock-up.
+The Cells There are lots of cells at the lock-up.
 They are quite small.
 Some have information or other things inside.
 The doors cannot be locked, so no one can be trapped.
-If you don't like how small they are, you don't have to
+If you don't like how small they are, you do not have to go inside.

-Tommy Tank

-You can hear a man shouting and telling stories from one of the cells.
+Tommy Tank You can hear a man shouting and telling stories from one of the cells.
 His name is Tommy.
+This is a film, there is not negline a nerson incide